starzplayarabia/phpAndJavascriptTest/README.md

 - You can use whatever library you need

-- Horizontal carousel is something similar to this
+- Horizontal images carousel is something similar to this

 ![Horizontal carousel](/img/heroH.png)

-- Vertical carousel is something similar to this
+- Vertical images carousel is something similar to this

 ![Vertical carousel](/img/heroV.png)